John Morley: Opposition to eight hours working day

-Ideological views
+Ideological positions

 In 1880, Morley wrote to Auberon Herbert, an extreme opponent of state intervention, that "I am afraid that I do not agree with you as to paternal government.
 I am no partisan of a policy of incessant meddling with individual freedom, but I do strongly believe that in so populous a society as ours now is, you may well have a certain protection thrown over classes of men and women who are unable to protect themselves".
 In 1885, Morley spoke out against those Liberals who believed that all state intervention was wrong and proclaimed: "I am not prepared to allow that the Liberty and the Property Defence League are the only people with a real grasp of Liberal principles, that Lord Bramwell and the Earl of Wemyss are the only Abdiels of the Liberal Party".
 Later that year Morley defined his politics: "I am a cautious Whig by temperament, I am a Liberal by training, and I am a thorough Radical by observation and experience".

 By the mid-1890s, Morley adopted a doctrinaire opposition to state intervention in social and economic matters.
 He repeatedly expressed his hope that social reform would not become a party issue and warned voters to "Beware of any State action which artificially disturbs the basis of work and wages".
 Politicians could not "insure steady work and good wages" because of "great economic tides and currents flowing which were beyond the control of any statesman, Government, or community".
 Morley also opposed the state providing benefits for sections or classes of the community as the government should not be used as a tool for sectional or class interests.
 The Unionist government had proposed to help farmers by assuming some of their rates and wanted to subsidise West Indian sugar producers.
 Morley viewed these as dangerous precedents of "distributing public money for the purposes of a single class" and he asked voters: "How far are you going to allow this to take you? ...
 If you are going to give grants to help profits, how are you off from giving grants in favour of aiding wages?"
 The end of this process, Morley warned, would see "national workshops to which anybody has a right to go and receive money out of your pockets".